richardschoen/howtostuff/installmariadbonibmi.md

 ***For a more secure server only listen on IP address 127.0.0.1/localhost***

-Example of what your /QOpenSys/etc/mariadb/my.cnf will look like
+Example of what your actual /QOpenSys/etc/mariadb/my.cnf will look like after adding the bind-address and port entries.
 ```
 #
 # This group is read both by the client and the server